LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Figure TODO shows an overview of all the classes and predicates in the components vocabulary.

+figure
+{:.todo}

-If the value of `fieldName` or `fieldValue` is a literal, the literal value will be mapped to the object field name or value.
+If the value of `om:fieldName` or `om:fieldValue` is a literal, the literal value will be mapped to the object field name or value.
-A `fieldValue` can also refer to another object map, which will be mapped to the resulting object.
+An `om:fieldValue` can also refer to another object map, which will be mapped to the resulting object.
 An object map can be dynamic, where the object field names and values can be mapped dynamically based on predicates.

 [](#module-n3-mapped) shows the mapping of the N3.js component parameters to the constructor implementations.